Codealike/arrayslice/README.md

 Array Slices will not optimize slices that are unsafe.
 For example, slices that are stored in fields.
 The reason is that they can change in multithreaded environments and therefore the inlining process will create very difficult to diagnose problems.
 In the future we will let you override the inlining process with an Unsafe version you can use to achieve this.

 For now, as a workaround, to allow optimization you just need to copy the reference to a method variable and use it from there.

+Array Slices current optimization heuristic is also a bit too aggresize to optimize, and select single accesses (non loops) methods, causing some simple code to execute a couple extra instructions.
+Those are the type of methods you wouldnt even consider use an ArraySegment anyways.

 #### Contributions

 This project accepts contributions.
 We will always look for better inlining analysis and smarter code to achieve the fastest implementation available.
 Also let us know if your project use Array Slices